 What Attracts American Cockroaches

-What attracts American cockroaches is decaying, organic matter (i.e. garbage) as well as moisture.
+American cockroaches are attracted to decaying, organic matter (i.e. garbage) as well as moisture.
 If you’re seeing a large number of American cockroaches, it may be an indication of a plumbing issue.
 For example:

 - There may be a crack in the sewage line under your house or in your building’s basement.